 PBS and your local public television station play a crucial role in protecting communities by ensuring uninterrupted distribution of Wireless Emergency Alerts (WEAs), including severe weather warnings and AMBER alerts.
 This service is part of public television’s commitment to strengthening the safety of all our communities.

-If a cybersecurity incident or internet disruption to a carrier facility breaks the primary connection to FEMA, PBS WARN's system provides an immediate alternate source of inbound WEA messages.
+If a cybersecurity incident or internet disruption to a carrier facility breaks its primary connection to FEMA, PBS WARN provides an immediate alternate source of inbound WEA messages.

 See PBS WARN in action!
-The map below shows all active WEAs WARN is broadcasting in real time.
+The map below shows all active WEAs in the US, which WARN is broadcasting in real time.

 Mobile Carriers benefit from:

 - Reinforced reliability of the WEA delivery system

 Eyes on IPAWS is a situational awareness app that provides emergency managers access to all WEAs in real-time.
 Installed on a local computer, Eyes on IPAWS receives alerts over broadcast airwaves from the local PBS member station and does not require an internet connection.
 Please contact us if you'd like to download the app.
 The Eyes on IPAWS brochure can be found here.